AlternateKeyboard/ASETG/README.md

 ## Q: Why not skip this and adopt Norman?

 A: Norman’s goal is to take common letters out of the center column because some find it awkward.
-If you don’t find it awkward (I think most don’t) there’s no need for that additional change.
+If you don’t find it awkward there’s no need for that additional change.
 Norman has 4 letters change fingers, HRPK.
 ASETG has 3 letters change fingers, RPK.
 Of these H and R are very frequent, P is common. and K is infrequent.
 So ASETG moves only 1 very frequent letter and keeps H in its original location, instead of Norman moving 2 very frequent letters.
 This keeps changes to a minimum, makes it easier to transition to, and keeps more muscle memory - which are the goals of ASETG.

 ## Stats